Radisys

 Radisys Corporation is an American technology company located in Hillsboro, Oregon, United States that makes technology used by telecommunications companies in mobile networks.
 Founded in 1987 in Oregon by former employees of Intel, the company went public in 1995.

 The company's products are used in mobile network applications such as small cell radio access networks, wireless core network elements, deep packet inspection and policy management equipment; conferencing, and media services including voice, video and data.
-In 2015, the first-quarter revenues of Radisys totaled $48.7 million, and approximately employed 700 people.
 Arun Bhikshesvaran is the company's chief executive officer.

 On 30 June 2018, multinational conglomerate Reliance Industries acquired Radisys for $74 million.

 It now operates as an independent subsidiary.